Alfred Bester: Early SF career, comic books, radio (1939–1950)

 However, as Bester was the winner of the contest, Mort Weisinger also "introduced me to the informal luncheon gatherings of the working science fiction authors of the late thirties."
 He met Henry Kuttner, Edmond Hamilton, Otto Binder, Malcolm Jameson and Manly Wade Wellman there.
 During 1939 and 1940 Weisinger published three more of Bester's stories in Thrilling Wonder Stories and Startling Stories.
 For the next few years, Bester continued to publish short fiction, most notably in John W. Campbell's Astounding Science Fiction.

 In 1942, two of his science fiction editors got work at DC Comics, and invited Bester to contribute to various DC titles.
-Consequently, Bester left the field of short story writing and began working for DC Comics as a writer on Superman, and, under the editorship of Julius Schwartz, Green Lantern, among other titles.
+Consequently, Bester left the field of short story writing and began working for DC Comics as a writer, including, and, under the editorship of Julius Schwartz, Green Lantern, among other titles.
 He created super-villain Solomon Grundy and the version of the Green Lantern Oath that begins "In brightest day, In blackest night".
 Bester was also the writer for Lee Falk's comic strips The Phantom and Mandrake the Magician while their creator served in World War II.
 It is widely speculated how much influence Bester had on these comics.
 One theory claims that Bester was responsible for giving the Phantom his surname, "Walker".

 After four years in the comics industry, in 1946 Bester turned his attention to radio scripts, after wife Rolly (a busy radio actress) told him that the show Nick Carter, Master Detective was looking for story submissions.
 Over the next few years, Bester wrote for Nick Carter, as well as The Shadow, Charlie Chan, The New Adventures of Nero Wolfe and other shows.
 He later wrote for The CBS Radio Mystery Theater.

 With the advent of American network television in 1948, Bester also began writing for television, although most of these projects were lesser-known.

 In early 1950, after eight years away from the field, Bester resumed writing science fiction short stories.
 However, after an initial return to Astounding with the story "The Devil's Invention" (a.k.a.
 "Oddy and Id"), he stopped writing for the magazine in mid-1950 when editor John Campbell became preoccupied with L. Ron Hubbard and Dianetics, the forerunner to Scientology.
 Bester then turned to Galaxy Science Fiction, where he found in H. L. Gold another exceptional editor as well as a good friend.

 In New York, he socialized at the Hydra Club, an organization of New York's science fiction writers, whose notable members included Isaac Asimov, James Blish, Anthony Boucher, Avram Davidson, Judith Merril, and Theodore Sturgeon.

-The Demolished Man period: 1951–57
+The Demolished Man period: 1951–1957

 In his first period of writing science fiction (1939–1942), Bester had been establishing a reputation as a short story writer in science fiction circles with stories such as "Adam and No Eve."
 However, Bester gained his greatest renown for the work he wrote and published in the 1950s, including The Demolished Man and The Stars My Destination (also known as Tiger!
 Tiger!).